Shopping Actions has a new name! Shopping Actions is now Buy on Google. You’ll see the new name across the help center. Learn more

 - For Google-facilitated returns:

-You can add a return rule to the products you sell on Shopping Actions to signify special returns scenarios.
-You can mark your offers as requiring either "special processing return" or "returnless refund."
+You can add a return rule to the products you sell on Buy on Google to signify special returns scenarios.
+You can mark your offers as requiring either "special processing return" or "returnless refund".

 To add a return rule, you'll need to configure its settings in your Merchant Center account and then add it to a product by using the